supa2/Automaton/Automaton-Machine-class.md

 obj.msgWrite( obj.MSG_ON );
 ```

-To allow processing of incoming messages a sleeping machine is woken up by a call to msgWrite().
+To allow processing of incoming messages a call to msgWrite() wakes up a sleeping machine for the duration of one cycle.

 ### int msgRead( uint8_t id_msg, [int cnt] ) ###